Could These Herbs Help Ease A Dog Stomach Ache?

 When we start to feel the aches and cramps of dreaded tummy troubles, we can try to combat the outcome by eating less and drinking plenty of water, but your pup won’t know to change their eating habits!

-Signs of tummy troubles are just the same as with us humans: vomiting, diarrhea, and changes in behavior.
-When these symptoms persist, it is very obvious that there is something wrong with your pup’s guts!
+Signs of tummy troubles are just the same as with us humans: vomiting, loose stools, and changes in behavior.

 There are lots of reasons your dog may be suffering from an upset stomach – some that you can help from never happening again, and then others that are completely out of your control.

 - Car/travel sickness